reigningforest/Celebrity_Image_Scraper/README.md

 For: Face images along with image date downloading.
 Ex: If you want to look at the aging of celebrities across years with AI.

 How to use: Either directly modify "input_name" var in "wikimedia_webscraper.py" or specify a list of names in "celeb_list_execute.py".
+Then, depending on which one you input names into, execute that file.

 Note: Yes, you may not that many images.
 But wikimedia is not like Google or Getty Images.